cdot65/juniper-srx-security-demo/site/content/docs/automation/configure.md

 ## 📌 Overview

-Our primary goal today is to use PyEZ to provision eight Juniper vMX routers into various elements of an MPLS network.
+Our primary goal today is to use PyEZ to provision a Juniper vSRX firewall into various elements of a secure network.

 While PyEZ has the capability of pushing individual lines, or groups of lines, of configurations to a device, here we will be building and pushing an entire configuration.